-Annual clover offers a range of grazing, hay and silage options with multiple benefits including nitrogen fixation, weed control rotations and disease breaks.
-The addition of annual clovers to grass or hay mixes can increase feed quality, protein of feed and provide nitrogen for grass or cereal to grow.
+Annual clovers offer a range of grazing, hay and silage options with multiple benefits including nitrogen fixation, weed control rotations and disease breaks.
+The addition of annual clovers to grass or hay mixes can increase feed quality, protein of feed and provide nitrogen for subsequent crops or pastures.

 Annual clovers are best suited to rotational grazing.
 When used in a mixed sward, graze to manage grass but ensure animals do not re-graze areas, as this will greatly affect the recovery of annual clover.
 In pure stands, avoid grazing in the middle of winter.
 Don't graze below 5-8cm to allow maximum recovery.
-These clovers are generally annual options only, however hard-seeded varieties (e.g. Vista balansa, Zulu II arrowleaf, Nitro Persian) can be locked up just prior to flower initiation.
+These clovers are generally annual options only, however hardseeded varieties (e.g. Vista balansa, Zulu II arrowleaf, Nitro Persian) can be locked up just prior to flower initiation.
 They will then flower and set seed, thus providing a seed-bank.

+Balansa clover (Trifolium michelianum)

-BALANSA CLOVER (Trifolium michelianum) 1-3 kg/ha (in a mix)
+1-3 kg/ha (in a mix)

 Versatile option for medium rainfall areas that suits most soils of acid-neutral pH.
-Tolerates mild salinity and some waterloaging.
+Tolerates mild salinity and some waterlogging.
 Suitable for grazing and fodder conservation with fair to good winter growth.
 Often used as part of a High Density Legume (HDL) mix as the earliest flowering component.
 Also useful as an addition or alternative to sub-clover in perennial pastures, or to add bulk and quality to annual and Italian ryegrass hay crops.
 Regenerates by re-seeding.
 Hard-seeded.